hdlx/AltAppSwitcher/README.md

 **Run it as an administator.**

-You can kill it from the task manager.
-Search for "AltAppSwitcher".
+You can kill it from the task manager (look for "AltAppSwitcher") or using CloseAltAppSwitcher.bat.

-A config file is created next to the executable at first launch.
-It lets you change key bindings, theme, and disable mouse support.
+A config file lets you change key bindings, theme, and disable mouse support.
 App restart is required for the changes to take effect.

 ## Known issues
 - Missing installer or instructions to have AltAppSwitcher launching on system startup.